codingMustache/codingMustache/README.md

 ## Joke of the Day

-This is my step ladder.
-I never knew my real ladder.
+Why is it so windy inside an arena?
+All those fans.

 ## Daily Trivia

-Which programming language shares its name with an island in Indonesia?
+How many cores does the Intel i7-6950X have?
- 1. Python
+ 1. 12
- 2. Java
+ 2. 8
- 3. C
+ 3. 4
- 4. Jakarta
+ 4. 10

 <details>
   <summary>Answer</summary>
-  Java
+  10
 </details>